jolibrain/fluidnet_cxx/README.md

 In you train for the first time ever with the FluidNet, you will have to preprocess it.
 Set ```preprocOnly``` to ```True```.
-This will create new torch arrays from the original binary files, being faster reading during training.
+This will create new torch arrays from the original binary files, reading data faster during training.
 This process can take some time but it is necessary only once!.
 For the rest of the work  ```preprocOnly``` must be ```False```.